General primitivity in the mapping class group: Introduction

+Furthermore, the upper and lower bounds are realized when $F = T_c^q$, where $q$ is a positive integer such that $5$ divides $q$ and $c$ is a separating curve in $S_2$. \end{prop*}

-Recently, Margalit and Lanier \cite{normal} have proved that when $g\geq3$, any periodic mapping class, which is not a hyperelliptic involution, normally generates $\map(S_g)$.
-In Section~\ref{sec:normal_gen}, we generalize this result to pseudo-periodic mapping classes by applying the theory developed in \cite{kashyap1} and the \textit{well-suited curve criterion} from \cite{normal} (see Proposition \ref{prop:pp_normal}).
-Keeping in mind that the nontrivial powers of Dehn twists and bounding pair maps do not normally generate $\map(S_g)$, we show the following as a final application.
+Recently, Margalit and Lanier \cite[Theorem 1.1]{normal} have proved that when $g\geq3$, any periodic mapping class, which is not a hyperelliptic involution, normally generates $\map(S_g)$.
+In Section~\ref{sec:normal_gen}, we generalize this result to pseudo-periodic mapping classes by applying the theory developed in \cite{rajeevsarathy1} and the \textit{well-suited curve criterion} from \cite{normal} (see Proposition \ref{prop:pp_normal}).
+Keeping in mind that the nontrivial powers of Dehn twists and bounding pair maps do not normally generate $\map(S_g)$ (as they act trivially on $H_1(S_g;\mathbb{Z}_k)$ for $k > 1$), we show the following as a final application.

-\begin{cor*} For $g \geq 3$, let $F \in \map(S_g)$ be either a power of a Dehn twist or a bounding pair map.
-Then there exists a root of $F$ that normally generates $\map(S_g)$. \end{cor*}
+\begin{prop*} For $g \geq 3$, let $F \in \map(S_g)$ such that either $F$ is a nontrivial power of a Dehn twist or $F$ is a bounding pair map.
+Then there exists a root of $F$ that normally generates $\map(S_g)$. \end{prop*}